purtellap/ScalpSetter/README.md

 # scalpsetter

-Stop losing all your money
+Lose all your money, but slower